Scalable Bayesian Approach for the DINA Q-matrix Estimation Combining Stochastic Optimization and Variational Inference: Empirical Study

 The Examination for the Certificate of Proficiency in English (ECPE) is a standardized assessment for gauging advanced English skills of nonnative English students \parencite{templin_obtaining_2013}.
-This dataset was analyzed with DCMs by \textcite{templin_hierarchical_2014} and \textcite{feng_parameter_2014}.
-This dataset consists of responses from 2922 examinees to 28 multiple-choice items extracted from the grammar section of the ECPE.
+This dataset was formerly analyzed with DCMs by \textcite{templin_hierarchical_2014} and \textcite{feng_parameter_2014}.
+It can be obtained from the \texttt{CDM} R package \parencite{robitzsch_cdm_2020}.
+Further, it consists of responses from 2922 examinees to 28 multiple-choice items extracted from the grammar section of the ECPE.
 These items measure the three attributes of morphosyntactic, cohesive, and lexical grammar.
-We performed an exploratory estimation of the Q-matrix with $K=3$ and compared our result with the Q-matrix used in \textcite{templin_hierarchical_2014} and the estimate from the Gibbs sampler \parencite{chung_gibbs_2019}.
-The initial Q-matrices for the proposed method and the Gibbs sampler were randomly generated.
+We performed an exploratory estimation of the Q-matrix with $K=3$ and compared our result with the estimates from the Gibbs sampler \parencite{chung_gibbs_2019} and EM-based algorithm \parencite{chen_statistical_2015}.
+In addition, because the EM-based algorithm with randomly generated initial values produced an estimated Q-matrix with some zero $q$-vectors, we set the initial values of this algorithm to the ML estimates of the DINA model parameters given the expert-defined Q-matrix in \textcite{templin_hierarchical_2014}.
+Accordingly, we set the expert-defined Q-matrix as the initial Q-matrices for the proposed method and Gibbs sampler and included it to prior distributions for both methods.